Natetedmonds/SCA_Kassar_Legion/index.md

 show_call_box: true
 ---

-# Serif - A Jekyll Business Theme.
+# Kassar Legion - Mercenaries for hire

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+The Kassar Legion is a roaming band of warriors, artisans, and entertainers.
+We travel the continental United States seeking war and fighting for the highest bidder.